 Amy’s undergraduate education in Chemistry was obtained from Baker University (Baldwin City, KS), and Ph.D. in Pharmacology from the University of Kansas (Medical Center Campus).

-Maria Nelson is the Senior Director of Finance and Administration at KCAS.
-Maria joined KCAS in 2015 and leads the teams that provide the finance, accounting, and human resource functions within the organization.
-Maria brought with her a diverse background of experience in managing multiple aspects of early-stage high-growth companies.
+Maria Nelson is Vice President of Finance and Administration at KCAS and joined the team in 2015.
+Ms Nelson’s primary role involves strategic planning, forecasting, and managing real-time data which allows the company to make decisions quickly and execute with efficiency.
+Ms Nelson leads the teams that provide finance, accounting, human resources, recruiting, and all administrative functions within the organization.
+Maria brings with her a diverse background of experience in managing multiple aspects of early-stage high-growth companies.
 Functioning in a highly operational capacity, her strengths lie in bringing together people and information across departments, and organizing teams in a way that allows data to best be utilized for quality decision making.
 Prior to joining KCAS, Maria served as an Executive in multiple industries within the technology and professional services sectors.

-Maria holds a Bachelor’s of Science in Accounting and Business Administration from the University of Kansas, and is currently pursuing her Executive MBA from Washington University in St Louis.
+Maria serves on the Advisory Board for the Professional Science Masters Program at Kansas State University- Olathe Campus, and is an active member of BioKansas.
+She holds a Bachelor’s of Science in Accounting and Business Administration from the University of Kansas, and Masters of Business Administration from the Olin Business School – Washington University in St. Louis.

 Mr. John P. Pirro received his B.S. in cell biology from the University of Iowa in 1981.
 John has 12 years of large Pharmaceutical experience where his cell biology background permitted him to be co-inventor of 8 patents using his blood brain barrier model for BMS and drug by design at Bayer, which permitted him to follow a drug for osteoarthritis from early discovery to the clinic.
 This background, and knowledge helped him make the decision to move into the CRO industry to help and guide drugs – specifically large molecule therapeutics – to the clinic.
 As John moved into the CRO industry, he recognize that large molecule therapeutics were to become a major part of the future drug industry.
 As such, the assays and meeting the regulations of GLP were an integral part of moving these types of drugs through the development process and into the clinic.
 This process started at CRL in the proteomic group, where John was General Manager.
 From there, John joined MDS in Montreal to help solve some issues they had with bioanalysis and the FDA.
 John spent 8 years in the Naval Reserve as a Seabee (CBMU 202) out of Groton CT.
 He was honored to be part of the “4 Square” leadership training the Navy provides.
 At KCAS, John is responsible for all Ligand Binding Assays, PK, ADA and Neutralizing Antibody assays.
 Additionally, he assists clients in directing assays for submission to FDA and EMEA and working with clients and internal KCAS teams to meet client timelines.